Honu Byron 10’6 SUP

 Pros

-- Lightweight and easy to get to speed
+- Fantastic glide and is easy to get up to speed.

 Cons

-However, because of its below average thickness, it also has slightly less volume than 6” thick SUPs of similar lengths and widths making Honu’s 10’6 Byron best suited to paddlers within or below a 110-230lb weight range.
-Paddlers above this range can also enjoy this board, but will experience a slight decrease in performance.
-These paddlers would benefit from the added volume of the Honu Fairlight 10’9.
+However, because of its below average thickness, it also has slightly less volume than 6” thick SUPs of similar lengths and widths making Honu’s 10’6 Byron best suited to paddlers within or below a 110-230 lb weight range.
+Paddlers above this range can also enjoy this board but will experience a slight decrease in performance.
+These paddlers would benefit from the added volume of the Honu Fairlight.

 We think the Honu Byron 10’6 would be great for paddlers who